Loureas/xBot/README.md

 ### Configuration

-Get all the credentials you need, open the `.env` file and fill in the empty environment variables:
+Get all the credentials you need, open the new `.env` file and fill in the empty environment variables as from template `.env.example`:

 ```sh
 # General